-Why is the DRY principle important for AI-assisted development?
+Why is the DRY principle important for AI-generated code?

-What are the main costs of violating the DRY principle?
+What are common misconceptions about the DRY principle?

-What are the benefits of following the DRY principle?
+What are the real costs of violating the DRY principle?

-What are best practices for applying the DRY principle?
+What are the main benefits of applying the DRY principle?

-When should you not apply the DRY principle?
+When is it appropriate not to use the DRY principle?

-Sometimes duplication is safer and clearer, such as when abstraction reduces clarity, when similar-looking concepts are actually different, when abstraction creates unnecessary coupling, or in test code where repetition aids readability.
-[Source]
+It is appropriate to avoid DRY when abstraction reduces clarity, when similar-looking concepts are actually different, when abstraction creates unnecessary coupling, or in test code where repetition improves readability.
+(Source: Faros AI Blog)

 How can developers help prevent AI agents from violating the DRY principle?

 Developers can prevent AI agents from violating DRY by providing clear, well-organized context, documenting new rules and patterns, creating frequent checkpoints, and starting fresh sessions when context becomes noisy.
-These practices give agents stable reference points and reduce accidental duplication.
-[Source]
+These practices help agents reuse existing logic instead of generating duplicates.
+(Source: Faros AI Blog)

 Who is the target audience for Faros AI?